fireflycons/PSCloudFormation/docfx/articles/lambda-packager.md

 ```

 You can also provide a `lambda-dependencies` file in the same directory as `index.rb` to pull additional modules from other directories outside of the lambda project.

+**CAVEAT**: Due to the versioned cache directory within the bundle structure, you need to develop using the same version of Ruby as the runtime version you intend to deploy your lambda to.

 ```
 lambda-project